planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 same type.
 After the Roll, this Spell ends. *\[Range 0, Lasting\] Add a die to an upcoming <span style="text-transform:uppercase;">Str</span> Roll.*
 - **Spring:** leap into the air like a moon jump.
-This lets the caster or target Move up to two Zones in any direction, halving fall damage and DF for most obstacles.
-It is not flight unless combined with Float, as they must land at the end of the Round. *\[0, Instant\] Move two Zones in any direction, halve fall damage and DF for obstacles.*
+This lets the caster or target take their usual Move in any direction, halving fall damage and DF for most obstacles.
+The character must land each Round. *\[0, Lasting\] Move in any direction, halve fall damage and DF for obstacles.*
 - **Summon:** creates an obedient semi-real servant of the caster’s own design.
 Create an NPC with a total Threat (Base + Load) equal to ¼ the